-In addition, the Directorate works to foster the development of civil society in the Republic of Moldova, project, undertaken in partnership with the Moldovan Public of Moldovan Public Company (No. 1).
+In addition, the Directorate works to foster the development of civil society in the Republic of Moldova,

 Romania's neighbor to the northeast.
 One project, undertaken in partnership with the Moldovan Public Policies Institute, developed a weekly publication, Democracy, which is issued in Chisinau, Moldova's capital and largest city, and in the Northeast Region of Romania.